aminbiography/Google-Cybersecurity-Professional-Certificate/Course - 8 - Put It to Work Prepare for Cybersecurity Jobs/Module - 1 README.md

 ### print("\n--- Break: Exits the loop early when a condition is met ---")

 ```
-# Break: Exits the loop early when a condition is met.
 for i in range(10):
     if i == 5:
         break  # Stops the loop at 5